awsdocs/amazon-appstream2-developer-guide/doc_source/install-configure-client.md

 ### Run a PowerShell Script to Set the Start URL<a name="set-start-url"></a>

 To set a start URL, run the following PowerShell script\.
-Replace the **StartUrl** value with a URL for your organization\.
+Replace the **StartUrl** value with a URL for your identity provider \(IdP\)\.
+The URL must use a certificate that is trusted by the device\.
+The certificate must contain a SAN that includes the URL's domain name\.

 **Note**
 To run this script, you must be logged into the applicable computer with the local **Administrator **account\.
 You can also run the script remotely under the **System** account on startup\.

 ```
 $registryPath="HKLM:\Software\Amazon\AppStream Client"
-New-Item -Path "HKLM:\Software\Amazon" -Name "AppStream Client"
+New-Item -Path "HKLM:\Software\Amazon" -Name "AppStream Client" -Force

 New-ItemProperty -Path $registryPath -Name "StartUrl" -Value "https://www.example.com" -PropertyType String -Force | Out-Null
 ```